Best VPN for School in 2024: Troubling Teacher

 Cons:

-Windscribe is a decent provider that also has both a free and paid plan.
+Windscribe is a decent provider that also has both a free and paid plan, making it a great option when you’re looking for a free unblocked VPN service.
 Its security is good and uses 256-bit AES encryption.
 You get a kill switch, too, but it’s called a “firewall” instead.
 Windscribe does keep some logs, but it’s minimal and can’t be traced back to you.
 You can read more about that in our Windscribe review.

 The speeds are decent and fine for most activities, including streaming.
 If you plan on streaming with Windscribe, its streaming-optimized servers will ensure that you get into any streaming platform.